gensx-inc/gensx/website/home/_posts/gensx-cloud.md

   -d '{
     "userId": "abc",
     "threadId": "123",
-    "message": "what time is my appointment on monday?"
+    "message": "where is wednesday's meetup?"
   }'
 ```